WHAT IS THE SILER YARDS ARTS+CREATIVITY CENTER?

 The pathway forward requires demonstrating that an affordable live/work space has value for Santa Fe as a whole.
 In Santa Fe, a deep local understanding of the power of the arts drives the momentum for creating affordable spaces for artists.
 The city’s historic roots in arts and culture have made Santa Fe what it is today, and maintaining the arts and culture economy is a powerful step toward preserving the spirit of Santa Fe.
 The community is also broadly aware that though the population of Santa Fe is growing, growth is gray and graying.
 Santa Fe needs a multi-tiered strategy to attract and retain young people, starting with local youth and extending to newcomers who have fallen in love with Santa Fe while attending one of the local colleges and universities.
 There is also a desire among community leaders in Santa Fe to redevelop and improve neighborhoods in the city by investing in arts, culture, and innovation.

-- Represent our Diversity: resident and user population should be as diverse as our town
+- Represent our Diversity: resident and user population should be at least as diverse as our low income communities

-- Create an Innovative Intersection: affordable housing + work space + economic development support
+- Create an Innovative Intersection: affordable housing + work space + economic development support+community interaction

-- Empowering Creative Entrepreneurs: artists, applied arts, trades, and craftspeople
+- Empowering A Broad Definition of Creative Entrepreneurs: artists, applied arts, trades, and craftspeople

 - Neighborhood Catalyst: responding to the needs of the Siler district and its future